Inversion-NL/me.zwave/README.md

 Changelog:
 0.0.10
 * Added support for the WALLC-S
+* Added 05433 as it seems to be a different device with the same identification information

 0.0.9
 * Removed double device (05433 - manufacturerId: 100 productTypeId:4096 productId: 9)